gitter-badger/hibbitts-design-org/pages/blog/2015-10-20-flipped-lms-defined/post.md

 continue_link: false
 ---

 A flipped-LMS is where an open platform, in the control of instructors and students, is an alternative front-end to the institutional LMS.
 With a flipped-LMS approach, instructors can create better experiences for students & themselves _today_.
-Deep-links to LMS elements are the only requirement.
+Deep-links to needed LMS elements (i.e. assignment submissions, discussion forums, grades, etc.) are the only requirement.

 Explore an example flipped-LMS implementation for my Simon Fraser University CMPT 363 course at [http://cmpt-363-153.hibbittsdesign.com/](http://cmpt-363-153.hibbittsdesign.com/).